ValerianArdelean/dictionary/README.md

         <img src="assets/preview.png" alt="Screen shot of the app"
 style="max-width: 100%; height: auto;">
     </picture>
-    <figcaption>Screen shot of the app showing the buttons and a form
+    <figcaption>Screen shot of the app showing the two forms
-for adding more buttons.</figcaption>
+for sarching and adding a word in the dictionary</figcaption>
 </figure>

 ## Description